Senate upholds Treasury decision to ease Russian sanctions

 At issue is a December announcement from the Treasury Department that the U.S. would lift sanctions on the companies linked to Deripaska —Russian aluminum manufacturing giant Rusal, EN+ Group and the Russian power company JSC EuroSibEnergo.
 EN+ Group is a holding company that owns nearly 50 percent of Rusal.

-Congress had 30 days from the announcement to vote to block it, a deadline that expires Friday.
+Congress has 30 days from the announcement to vote to block it, a deadline that expires Friday.
+The House is expected to vote Thursday on a similar resolution to block Treasury's move — a symbolic action after the Senate vote failed.

 The Treasury Department says the Russian companies have committed to separating from Deripaska, who will remain blacklisted as part of an array of measures announced in early April that targeted tycoons close to the Kremlin.
 Treasury maintains that the companies have committed to diminish Deripaska's ownership and sever his control.
 In a statement last week, Treasury Secretary Steven Mnuchin said Deripaska remains under sanctions, "his property and interests remain blocked, and any companies he controls are also sanctioned."